TSCMC/TSCMC.github.io/rail-lines/tb-edeleth-line.md

 ---

 # TruffleBahn Edeleth Line
-The Marin Line is a light metro line connecting Adrestia to Sand Duper.
+The Edeleth Line is a light metro line connecting Adrestia to Sand Duper.

 ## Services
 Trains runs each way every 5-12 minutes, from 4AM till midnight